z-george-ma/saga/README.md

 ```

 ### How do I send external event to saga?
-Think of an example of payment gateway integration for e-commerce website.
-It can be broken down into the following steps

-1. our system calls payment gateway to deduct the fund
-2. payment gateway later calls our webhook for confirmation, then continue the flow
+A typical use case of external event is payment gateway integration, which uses webhook to notify caller of transaction status.

-It can be done as -
+In saga it can be done as -

 ```python
 @saga.step